-Several weeks ago, I gave a campus tour to a set of prospective parents and they asked about our test scores.
+Recently, I gave a campus tour to a set of prospective parents and they asked about our test scores.
 Yes.
 Most of our students do well on tests and we are proud of their accomplishments.
 Yet, doing well on tests is not our mission.
-It may be a by-product, but it is not our mission.
+It is a by-product of striving to have all students reach high levels of learning but it is not our mission.

 Our aspirations are so much bigger than doing well on a computerized, standardized test that might not necessarily be highly predictive of our students ability to succeed in the future.